 The story of industrial development has been an important determinant of the course of our history as a community of nations.
 From the first steam engines to the first assembly lines, to today’s truly global production chains and processes, industry has changed our economies and helped drive major changes in our societies.
 But without sustainable practices and infrastructure in place, our growth has left vast sections of people behind.
-About 2.6 billion people in the developing world face difficulties in accessing electricity throughout the day.
-Additionally, 2.5 billion people worldwide lack access to basic sanitation and almost 800 million people lack access to water, many hundreds of millions of them in Sub-Saharan Africa and South Asia.
+More than 937 million of the world’s population in 2016 do not have access to electricity.
 For many lower-income countries, the existent infrastructure constraints affect firm productivity by around 40%.

 Why is this important?

 Investments in transport, irrigation, energy and information and communications technology have been crucial to driving economic growth and empowering communities in many countries.
 The job multiplication effect of industrialisation has a positive impact on society, as every one job in manufacturing creates 2.2 jobs in other sectors.
 The manufacturing sector is an important employer, accounting for around 470 million jobs worldwide in 2009 – or around 16% of the world’s workforce of 2.9 billion.
 It has long been recognised that a strong physical network of industry and communication can enhance productivity and incomes, and improve health, wellbeing and education.
 Technological progress similarly enhances our wellbeing as countries, and can also improve the state of the planet through increased resource and energy efficiency.

 How can we address this?